 Jordan Gayle, LSBU Sports Science Graduate (2019), said: “It has been great working with like-minded people who want to make a difference in the world.
 I am indebted to LSBU for giving me this great opportunity.”

-LSBU sports coach, Safia Zerdazi, said: “It was fantastic to see the students develop throughout the Malawi project, improving their teamwork, leadership and communication skills while working with different groups from the community, with other volunteers, locals in the village and students and teachers at each school.
+LSBU's Senior Sports Development Officer, Safia Zerdazi, said: “It was fantastic to see the students develop throughout the Malawi project, improving their teamwork, leadership and communication skills while working with different groups from the community, with other volunteers, locals in the village and students and teachers at each school.